Stirling-Tools/Stirling-PDF/README.md

   loginAttemptCount: 5 # lock user account after 5 tries
   loginResetTimeMinutes: 120 # lock account for 2 hours after x attempts
 #  initialLogin:
-#    username: "admin" # Initial username for the first login (these are defaulted)
+#    username: "admin" # Initial username for the first login
 #    password: "stirling" # Initial password for the first login
 #  oauth2:
 #    enabled: false # set to 'true' to enable login (Note: enableLogin must also be 'true' for this to work)